safiyu/ng-blockUI/README.md

 ng-blockUI
 ==========

 An angular version of blockUI.
-This work is inspired by [Jim Lavin's angularjs-spinner](https://github.com/lavinjj/angularjs-spinner)
+This work is inspired by [Jim Lavin's angularjs-spinner](https://github.com/lavinjj/angularjs-spinner).
+Search for ng-blockUI to install via bower registry.

 ***